candelariazhia-gif/Private-Hospital-Appointment-System/README.md

 ### Patient

-Patients are allowed to:
+Patients can:

-* Book an appointment
+- Book a new appointment
-* View their appointment using Ticket ID
+- View their own appointment using the ticket ID
-* Cancel their appointment before being served
+- Cancel their appointment (as long as it hasn’t been served yet)

 ### Admin

-Administrators are responsible for:
+Administrators can:

-* Viewing all scheduled appointments
-* Serving patients based on priority order
-* Handling emergency cases immediately
-* Monitoring current and upcoming patients
-* Viewing complete service history
+- View all waiting appointments, sorted by checkup type
+- See who is currently being served and the next three patients in line
+- Serve the next patient according to priority (Emergency first, then Senior/Pregnant, then Normal)
+- Review the complete history of already served patients

 ---

 ## System Features

-### Appointment Booking
+### 1. Appointment Booking

-This feature allows patients to:

-* Enter personal information
-* Select a check-up category
-* Automatically assign doctor, room, and time slot
+A patient enters their name, gender, age, chooses a checkup type (General, Laboratory, Dental, etc.) and a priority level (Emergency, Senior/Pregnant, Normal).
+The system then:
+- Generates a unique ticket ID.
+- Assigns a room (room number = type index + 1).
+- Assigns a time slot (e.g., “7:30 AM”)
+- Shows a summary and asks for confirmation before adding the patient to the waiting queue.

+### 2. Priority‑Based Waiting Queues

+Instead of a single queue, the system uses **three separate queues**, one for each priority level:
+- Emergency queue – highest priority
+- Senior/Pregnant queue – medium priority
+- Normal queue – lowest priority

+When serving patients, the system always takes from the highest non‑empty queue.
+Within the same priority, patients are served in the order they booked (FIFO).

+### 3. Room and Time Slot Scheduling

+Each checkup type has its own independent schedule:
+- Operating hours start at 7:30 AM, with 30‑minute interval until 5:00 PM.
+- If no slot is available, the booking is refused.

+### 4. Ticket ID System

-* Generate a unique Ticket ID
+Every patient receives a unique ID that shows their priority:
-* Confirm appointment before insertion into the queue
+- `A001`, `A002`, … → Emergency
+- `B001`, `B002`, … → Senior or Pregnant
+- `C001`, `C002`, … → Normal

+IDs are never reused, even after cancellation.

+### 5. Now Serving + Next Patients

+The admin can see:
+- The patient currently being served (front of the highest non‑empty queue)
+- Up to three next patients ( from all queues, in priority order)

+This display does not change the queue; it only shows information.

+### 6. Patient History

+All served patients are stored in a singly linked list.
+The history preserves:
+- Ticket ID, name, sex
+- Checkup type and assigned doctor
+- Room number and appointment time

+The list can be displayed at any time by the admin.

+### 7. Search and Cancellation

+Patients can search for their own appointment by entering their ticket ID.
+The system performs a **linear search** through all three active queues to find the matching patient.
+If found, the patient can cancel the appointment (confirmation required).

+### 8. Input Validation

+All user inputs are validated:
+- Numbers (age, menu choices) must be within the correct range, and non‑numeric input is rejected.
+- Names may only contain letters, spaces, and periods.
+- Sex must be `M` or `F` (case‑insensitive).
+- Ticket IDs are checked for existence before operations.

+## Data Structures and Algorithms Used

+### Data Structures

+- **Array** – Used for fixed lookup tables and a slot occupancy tracker.
+  - `checkupTypes[]` and `doctorNames[]` store checkup types and matching doctors.
+They support the **checkup type selection** during booking (function `bookAppointment`) and the **view appointment** display (`viewMyAppointment`).
+  - `timeSlots[]` holds all appointment hours.
+It supports the **time slot assignment** feature (`assignSlot`) and the **appointment summary** display.
+  - `isSlotTaken[][]` records which time slots are occupied.
+It is used only by `assignSlot` (to find a free slot) and `freeSlot` (to release a slot when an appointment is cancelled).

+- **Queue (linear array with front/rear)** – Three priority queues: `emergencyQueue`, `seniorQueue`, `normalQueue`.
+  - Supports **enqueue** (booking, `bookAppointment`), **dequeue** (serving, `serveNextPatient`), **search by ID** (view/cancel, `findPatientById` and `removePatientFromQueue`), and **compaction** (reuses empty front space, called inside `enqueue`).
+  - These queues are the core of all waiting‑list operations: booking, serving, cancelling, and displaying the now‑serving information.

+- **Linked List** – History of served patients (`historyHead`).
+  - Supports **adding a served patient** (`addToHistory`) and **displaying the history** (`viewHistoryList`).
+  - Used only for record‑keeping; does not affect the active queues.

 ---

-### Priority-Based Queue System

-The system implements a priority classification:

-* 1 – Emergency (highest priority)
-* 2 – Senior / Pregnant
-* 3 – Normal

-Patients are:

-* Ordered based on priority level
-* Maintained in FIFO order within the same priority group

----

-### Room Scheduling System

-This module represents independent scheduling per hospital room:

-* Each room operates on an independent timeline
-* Operating hours start at 7:30 AM
-* Each appointment occupies a 30-minute time slot
-* The system prevents overlapping appointments per room
-* Time slots are automatically generated per room basis

----

-### Ticket ID System

-Each patient receives a unique identifier:

-* A### → Emergency
-* B### → Senior / Pregnant
-* C### → Normal

-The system ensures no duplicate Ticket IDs exist within the queue.

----

-### Queue Management System

-The system uses a linked list structure to represent the patient queue.
-It supports:

-* Priority-based insertion
-* Dynamic addition and removal of nodes
-* Ordered traversal of patient records

----

-### Emergency Handling

-Emergency handling:

-* Searches for emergency-level patients (priority 1)
-* Removes and processes them immediately
-* Overrides normal queue order when necessary
-* Transfers patient records to history after service

----

-### Now Serving Module

-This module:

-* Displays the current patient being served
-* Shows the next three patients in queue
-* Provides visibility of queue progression

----

-### Patient History System

-The system maintains a FIFO-based record structure of served patients, storing:

-* Ticket ID
-* Name
-* Gender
-* Check-up type
-* Doctor assigned
-* Room number
-* Appointment time

-This ensures complete traceability of hospital service flow.

----

-### Search and Cancellation Features

-* Patients can search their appointment using Ticket ID
-* Appointments can be cancelled before being served
-* The system removes nodes from the linked list safely

----

-### Input Validation System
+### Algorithms

-The system enforces:

-* Numeric-only input for numbers
-* Alphabet-only input for names
-* Valid gender input (F/M only)
-* Controlled menu selection inputs

----

-## Data Structures Used and Their Supported Features

-* Arrays
-  Used to store check-up types, doctor lists, room scheduling data, and patient history records.
-  Supports quick access to predefined services, doctor assignments, room time tracking, and storage of served patient information.

-* Linked List
-  Used to implement the main patient queue where each patient is stored as a node.
-  Supports dynamic operations such as booking (insertion), canceling (deletion), serving patients (removal from front), emergency handling (priority removal), and viewing of appointments.

-* Queue (FIFO Behavior – Conceptual Implementation) Applied to define the order in which patients are served and how history is recorded.
-  The waiting list follows a priority-based queue behavior, while the history follows a FIFO enqueue-only process to preserve all served patient records without deletion.

----

-## Algorithms Used and Their System Functions

-* Priority Insertion Algorithm
-  Manages the ordering of patients in the linked list based on priority level (Emergency, Senior/Pregnant, Normal).
-  This directly supports the Book Appointment feature, ensuring higher-priority patients are placed at the front of the queue while maintaining FIFO order within the same priority level.
-It also affects the Serve Patient and Now Serving display since these depend on correct queue ordering.

-* Linear Search Algorithm
-  Traverses the linked list node-by-node to locate a patient’s record using Ticket ID.
-  This supports the View My Appointment, Cancel Appointment, and internal validation processes where specific patient records must be identified before performing operations.

-* Time Scheduling Algorithm
-  Generates structured 30-minute intervals per room starting from 7:30 AM.
-  Ensures room-based scheduling independence, prevents overlapping appointments, and maintains consistent time allocation across all check-up rooms.
+- **Linear Search** – Implemented in `findPatientById()`.
+  - Scans each active queue (emergency, senior, normal) one patient at a time to locate an appointment by its ticket ID.
+  - Supports the **view my appointment** feature (`viewMyAppointment`) and the **cancel appointment** feature (`cancelAppointment`).

+- **Merge Sort** – Implemented in `mergeSort()` and `merge()`.
+  - Collects all waiting patients from the three priority queues into a single array (`viewAllAppointments`), sorts them by checkup type (`typeIndex`), then displays them in groups.
+  - Supports the **view all waiting appointments** feature (`viewAllAppointments`), providing a clear, grouped output for the admin.

 ---